icidasset/icidasset-template/README.md

 ### Haskell

 1. Add `./icidasset-template` to `packages` in the `stack.yaml` file.
-3. Use the Haskell modules as normal.
+2. Use the Haskell modules as normal.

 ### Css

-1. Add `"icidasset-template": "file:./icidasset-template"` dependency to `package.json` in the root directory.
+1. Add the `"icidasset-template": "file:./icidasset-template"` dependency to `package.json` in the root directory.
-2. Import the template css file (e.g. `@import "PATHTOROOT/icidasset-template/css/index"`)
+2. Import the template-css file (e.g. `@import "PATHTOROOT/icidasset-template/css/index"`).